nicknameTas/King-Kong-game/README.md

 # King-Kong-throwing-game
-King Kong throws C and Editor turbo c to build Dos Game.
+Game King Kong throws . use C language and Editor turbo c to build this Dos Game.

+# Can be developed.

+# Tool
+Turbo c++